makersacademy/chitter-challenge/README.md

 ### Ordering the peeps correctly

 Added a new scenario to the view peeps feature tests.
 The last peep added should be the first peep displayed.
+Red.

+- Added "peep" class to lsit items so capybara can find the first('.peep').
-- Edited the query to return the peeps
+- Edited the query in Peep.all to return the peeps ordered by time descending.

+Green.

 <!--